Dhruvverma-12/Telecom-Customer-Churn-prediction/README.md

 ### Feedback

-If you have any feedback, please reach out at pradnyapatil671@gmail.com
+If you have any feedback, please reach out at contact.dhruv12@gmail.com

 ### 🚀 About Me
-#### Hi, I'm Pradnya! 👋
+#### Hi, I'm Dhruv! 👋
-I am an AI Enthusiast and  Data science & ML practitioner
+I am an AI Enthusiast and  Data science & Data Analyst

 [1]: https://github.com/Dhruvverma-12